Saksh02/Guessing_Game/README.md

 This is a Guessing game
-And the code can be run from - play.rust-lang.org
+and the code can be run from - "play.rust-lang.org"